Kansas City Chiefs vs. Los Angeles Rams Odds, Analysis, NFL Betting Pick

 NFL betting trends

-The total has gone under in the Chiefs' last three games vs the Rams.
+The total has gone under in the Chiefs' last three games versus the Rams.

 The total has gone under in the Rams' last three games before a bye.